WHAT IS THE LYMPHATIC SYSTEM?

 Lymphedema is a protein rich swelling that occurs due to some defect in the lymphatic system.

 Types of lymphedema:

-- Surgery and/or radiation treatment of breast, gynecological, head, neck, prostate, testicular; bladder, colon cancer or melanomas
+Removal of lymph nodes due to surgical and/or radiological treatment of breast, gynecological, head, neck, prostate, testicular, bladder, and colon cancer.

 How do we treat lymphedema?